groupvine/gv-doc/index.md

       <td style="width:50%">
         <h3>Managing your Membership</h3>
         <p>
-          Add members individually or import a file of members, have members sign up for emails via a link to your account's application page, group members together using lists or sub-groups, transition to new account Administrators
+          Add members individually or import a membership file, have members sign up for emails via a link to your account's registration page, group members together using lists or sub-groups, manage Administrators and Editors.
         </p>
       </td>
     </tr>